uschpc/workshop-singularity/src/index.md

 ## Other useful options

 - Often a good idea to use `--cleanenv` (or shorter `-e`)
-- May need to use `--no-home` to exclude `/home1` directory (e.g., for Python, R, Julia containers)
+- May need to use `--no-home` to exclude `/home1` directory
+  - e.g., for Python, R, Julia containers
+  - Where packages are installed by default

 ## Exercise 4

-Bind mount your `/scratch` directory to a container
+Bind mount a `/project` directory to a container
 Show that it mounted correctly by listing files in that directory